 Algorithm for embryo transfer:

 Other than making sure that the transfer will go smoothly technically, the most interesting aspects of this process is when to do it and how many to transfer?
 The physicians at Chelsea Fertility NYC have done tens of thousands of transfers over 25 years experience working together and in separate clinics and have trained dozens of reproductive endocrinologists in this technique.
 Your physicians at Chelsea Fertility NYC have also published on landmark scientific papers in deciding on embryo number for patients and stage of transfer (cellular day2-3 vs. blastocyst).
 Contemporary management favors transferring at the Day 5-6 stage after fertilization or blastocyst stage.
 This works best in women under 40 with several embryos to choose from.
 The strategy is to transfer one blastocyst (SET BET, single embryo transfer, blastocyst embryo transfer).
 Poor responders or repeated failed cycles and older women will benefit from more than one embryo transferred as the genetic composition of any given embryo has a higher probability of abnormality (complex aneuploidy) which will disallow implantation.
-Without doing genetic screening (see PGD/PGS), one cannot know if the genetic integrity of any given embryo is intact.
+Without doing genetic screening (see PGD/PGT-A), one cannot know if the genetic integrity of any given embryo is intact.
 Abnormal (complex aneuploidy) embryos will disintegrate in-utero and not implant, so placing higher order numbers of embryos in these cases is safe and will not lead to multiple implantations.
 If it is decided with your physician that you will replace multiple embryos, an early transfer on day 2-3 may be advised.
 Scientific research published by your physicians at Chelsea Fertility NYC has shown no difference in the success between day 2 vs. day 3 (see Bibliography References).
 In general, if there is an over abundance of viable embryos, day 5 is preferred.
 Therefore, the algorithm is complex for this decision and consultation and guidance with your physician at Chelsea Fertility NYC will allow you the ability to make the right decision.
 First cycle decisions are simpler in that one need only consider age and number available; with favoring to replace the minimum number of embryos to reduce the risk of multiple gestation.
 Repeat cycles, failed cycles, or poor prognosis, and older patients bring in confounding variables to the discussion and requires customization and personalization of care.
 The physicians at Chelsea Fertility NYC are distinguished in this area and pride themselves on tailoring the embryo transfer to each specific case to optimize care.

 Step 9 – Cryopreservation of Embryos